ASAP-Bilkent/Beacon-Reconstruction-Attack/README.md

 ## Authors

-Kousar Kousar, A. Ercument Cicek, and Sinem Sav
+Kousar Saleem, A. Ercument Cicek, and Sinem Sav

 ---